yaaminiv/yaaminiv.github.io/_posts/2016-10-05-DNR-Project-Introduction.md

 layout: post
 title: Collaboration with the Department of Natural Resources
 ---

-### As promised, here is some background on my current project.
+## As promised, here is some background on my current project

 ![Pacific Oyster Sampling Sites and Eelgrass Monitoring Regions](../images/DNRSamplingMap.jpg)